OpenBioML/chemnlp/experiments/README.md

 This subdirectory features a few helpful scripts that can help you get up and running on the cluster.

+If you believe you need access to the cluster for your work please reach out to the core team on Discord.

 1. [Install Miniconda](stability-cluster/miniconda_install.sh) -
    installs miniconda for your cluster environment.